-Diagnosis is done on liver biopsy or post mortem in which neither is a good option.
-If your babies are off food it's worth your time preventing fatty liver syndrome as a precaution.
+Diagnosis is determined through liver biopsy or postmortem; neither is a good option.
+If your babies are off food, it's worth your time to take steps to prevent fatty liver syndrome.

-No specific treatment for fatty liver but we can save them if we get the nutrition right!
+Although there is no specific treatment for fatty liver, we can save them if we get the nutrition right!

-- There is a cause and if known, treating or removing that cause is important to success.
+- If the cause is known, treating or removing that cause is important for success.

 - Fatty liver babies usually drink lots of water when recovering.
-Give them "Puppy Gatorade" instead of water to correct their electrolyte balance and give them a small amount of energy.
+Giving them "Puppy Gatorade" instead of water will give them a small amount of energy and correct their electrolyte balance.
 Works great in kittens as well!
 To make "Puppy Gatorade" add one 2.26 oz. packet (both sides) of RE-SORB® to one gallon of water.

-- Often the first feeding is 1 cc of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds then the dose is 2 cc of "Puppy Gatorade").
+- Often the first feeding is 1 ml of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds then the dose is 2 ml of "Puppy Gatorade").

-- 1 cc of WEAN HELP three times a day to improve digestion of food being given.
+- Give 1 ml of WEAN HELP three times a day to improve utilization of food being given.
 Treatment is twice the labeled dose.

 If you need help call us at 1-800-786-4751